Updated on: 2/22/2019

 Drivers are required to yield the right of way to pedestrians who are legally crossing the street but if they fail to do so, a collision like this could occur.

-Immediately after a collision between a vehicle and a pedestrian you must stay calm and focus on what has just happened.
+After being involved in a pedestrian accident, you must stay calm and focus on what has just happened.
 Staying calm and communicating with the appropriate parties can and will minimize your liability.

 All drivers should have a clear understanding about the basic laws involving pedestrian collisions in order to ensure that they do not face any criminal charges after an incident like this.